-What is Hyperhidrosis?
+What Causes Hyperhidrosis?

 People with hyperhidrosis have higher than normal levels of nerve stimulation of the sweat glands.
 This stimulation can be more or less continuous in some patients, or it can be intermittently active, triggered by heat, anxiety, or physical stimulation.
 Patients with hyperhidrosis often report other symptoms suggestive of high rates of sympathetic nerve activity: higher resting pulse rate, flushing of the skin, sensations of warmth, etc. No one knows why this increased nerve tone is present.
 There is clearly a genetic influence, however, as we frequently see groups of sweaters in the same family.

-Neurotoxins like Botox inhibit the release of a chemical messenger (acetylcholine), which is released at the nerve endings and is required to stimulate sweat glands.
+Neurotoxins like Botox inhibit the release of a chemical messenger (acetylcholine).
+This is released at the nerve endings and stimulates sweat glands.
 If there is no release of the chemical messenger, there is no stimulation of the glands.
 If there is no stimulation, the glands simply sit there doing nothing and the skin remains dry.

 We have successfully treated a number of patients who have sweating of the anterior scalp and upper forehead, although it is not as effective as axillary sweating.
 It is impossible to treat the entire scalp, therefore injections are usually restricted to the upper forehead, frontal and posterior scalp and neck.